aorthey/MotionExplorer/README.md

 </p>

 Visualize Local Minima using a local minima tree.
+See <a href="https://arxiv.org/pdf/1909.05035.pdf">paper</a> for details.

 As input we use
 robots (in .urdf files), environments (in .tri or .stl files), and worlds (in .xml